 The Shadow Quiz is one of the minigames your Miis can invite you to play in Tomodachi Life: Living the Dream.
-The premise is simple: a Mii presents you with a completely blacked-out silhouette of an item, and you have to guess what it is from three answer choices.
-Get all three right and you walk away with a treasure box.
-Even if you lose, you still leave with something.
-It's one of the more approachable minigames in the game, and it pays out consistently enough to be worth accepting every time a Mii flashes those green lines.
+The setup is straightforward: a Mii shows you a completely blacked-out silhouette of an item, and you pick the correct answer from three choices.
+Nail all three rounds and you score a treasure box.
+Miss one and you still walk away with something.
+It's one of the easier minigames to clear, and the consistent payouts make it worth accepting whenever a Mii flashes those green lines.

 Guess the item from its shadow